 The Australian Greens want:

-- A reduction in harmful substance abuse, including smoking rates that are close to zero and alcohol consumption patterns that are within the limits recommended by public health experts.
+- A reduction in alcohol consumption patterns to within the limits recommended by public health experts.

 - Improved effectiveness of all management, treatment and other regulatory and judicial responses to drug use in the community, to maximise harm reduction, supply reduction and demand reduction, and to improve health and social outcomes.

-- Universal access to drug and alcohol treatment programs for those in need.
+- Universal access to drug and alcohol treatment programs.

 - An increase in public dissemination of scientifically rigorous information on the risks and safe use of licit and illicit drugs.